Ray Close

 Ray Close (born 20 January 1969 in Belfast, Northern Ireland) is a British retired boxer who fought for most of his career in the Super Middleweight division, ending his career in the Light Heavyweight division.
 He is a member of the Church of Jesus Christ of Latter-day Saints, commonly Mormon.
 He grew up in east Belfast and attended Knockbreda High School.

 Professional career

-Close turned professional in October 1988, winning his first fight at the Ulster Hall, Belfast, when he knocked out Manchester's Steve Foster in the second of six rounds on a card that included fellow Northern Irish boxers Eammon Loughran and Sam Storey.
+Close turned professional in October 1988, winning his first fight at the Ulster Hall, Belfast, when he knocked out Manchester's Steve Foster in the second of six rounds on a card that included fellow Northern Irish boxers Eamonn Loughran and Sam Storey.

 In his seventh bout he beat Rocky McGran to win the vacant Irish Super Middleweight title.
 He successfully defended the title against Terry Magee, the older brother of Eamonn and Noel, in Dublin in 1991.
 In 1993, he defeated Vincenzo Nardiello to win the EBU European Super Middleweight title in Italy.